mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 })
 {% endprism %}

-2. Instantiate the Flickity library once the component is mounted, so that our static list of filters turns into a touch-enabled carousel
+- Instantiate the Flickity library once the component is mounted, so that our inline list of filters turns into a touch-enabled carousel

 {% prism js %}
 Vue.component('filter-list', {